liamg/darktile/README.md

 ## What isn't supported?

-- Suspend/Continue (^S, ^Q).
+- Suspend/Continue (\^S, \^Q).
 This is archaic bullshit that annoys more people than it helps.
-Basically:
+Basically:q

 <span style="display:block;text-align:center">
 ![Overheating](https://imgs.xkcd.com/comics/workflow.png)